-In addition, our ability to make scheduled payments of the principal of, to pay interest on, or to refinance our indebtedness, including the Notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
+In addition, our ability to make scheduled payments of the principal of, to pay interest on, or to refinance our indebtedness, including the 2021 Notes and 2022 Note, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business may never generate cash flow from operations sufficient to support our operations, service our debt and make necessary capital expenditures.
-As a result, we may be required to adopt one or more alternatives, subject to the restrictions contained in both the Indenture between Gamida Cell Ltd., Gamida Cell Inc., and Wilmington Savings Fund Society, FSB, entered into on February 16, 2021, or the Indenture, governing the Notes, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous and which are likely to be highly dilutive.
-We currently believe that our existing capital resources will be sufficient to meet our projected operating requirements into mid-2023, excluding the cost of commercializing omidubicel beyond the initial launch.
-We will require significant additional financing in the future to fund our operations.
-Our future funding requirements will depend on many factors, including, but not limited to:
+As a result, we may be required to adopt one or more alternatives, subject to the restrictions contained in both the Indenture between Gamida Cell Ltd., Gamida Cell Inc., and Wilmington Savings Fund Society, FSB, entered into on February 16, 2021, or the Indenture, governing the 2021 Notes, and the Loan and Security Agreement governing the 2022 Note, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous and which are likely to be highly dilutive.
+We will require significant additional financing or a commercial or strategic partnership to fund our operations.
+Our present and future funding requirements will depend on many factors, including, but not limited to: